Case Study

 KRTC’s track and bridge

-interaction models are built automatically in LUSAS in 3D from
+interaction models are built automatically in LUSAS from

 geometric, material property, and loading data defined in a